CarolineBarbosa/Tech-Challenge1/README.md

 ## Banco de Dados

-Recomenda-se o uso da extensão SQLite do `alexcvzz` para visualizar as tabelas to banco.
+Recomenda-se o uso da extensão do VSCode SQLite do `alexcvzz` para visualizar as tabelas to banco.